pyrmont/updates.inqk.net/src/_posts/2024/2024-08-26-weeknotes.md

 categories: ["weeknotes"]
 ---

 - Some time late Saturday or early Sunday, the portable hard drive I have connected to my Mac Mini disconnected.
-I should have immediately shut things down and seen what I could salvage but instead of that, I restarted the computer a few times, connected the drive to a variety of devices that were lying around, trying in vain to get a device to detect the portable drive as a hard disk.
-I eventually succeeded somehow—I’m still not sure what I did—only to have macOS freeze as I tried writing to the disk (yes, for reasons I cannot explain, even once I got access to the disk, I did not immediately copy everything off it that I could).
+I should have immediately shut things down and seen what I could salvage but instead of doing that, I restarted the computer a few times, connected the drive to a variety of devices that were lying around, trying in vain to get one of them to detect the portable drive as a hard disk.
+I eventually succeeded somehow—I’m still not sure what I did—only to have macOS freeze as I tried writing to the disk (yes, for reasons I cannot explain, even once I could read again from the disk, I did not immediately copy everything off it that I could).

 - As of this writing, the drive isn’t working on any computer I own.
 It is detected on whichever USB bus that it’s plugged in to but it isn’t recognised as a disk at all so I can’t run any diagnostics on it.
 I assume it’s probably hosed and I’ve put it aside for the moment.
 Why would it work again if I wait a couple of weeks and try again?
 I can’t think of a rational reason but it’s all I have left.